rust-lang/mdBook/guide/src/format/mdbook.md

 And the `editable` attribute will enable the [editor] as described at [Rust code block attributes](#rust-code-block-attributes).

 [Rust Playground]: https://play.rust-lang.org/

+## Using external crates and dependencies

+If your code samples depend on external crates, you will probably want to include `use <crate>` statements in the code and want them to resolve and allow documentation tests to run.
+To configure this:

+1. Create a ***Cargo.toml*** file with a `[package.dependencies]` section that defines a dependency for each `<crate>` you want to use in any sample.
+If your book is already embedded in an existing Cargo project, you may be able to use the existing project `Cargo.toml`.
+2. In your ***book.toml***:
+    * configure the path to ***Cargo.toml** in `rust.manifest`, as described in [rust configuration](/format/configuration/general.html#rust-options).
+    * remove `rust.edition` if it is configured.
+The edition of rust compiler will be as specified in the ***Cargo.toml***.
+    * Refrain from invoking `mdbook test` with `-L` or `--library-path` argument.
+This, too, will be inferred from cargo project configuration

+# Features for general content

+These can be used in markdown text (outside code blocks).

 ## Controlling page \<title\>